 Get professional help

 One of the first things that you need to do if you think you may be suffering from depression is to seek professional help.
 A mental health professional can diagnose your condition and develop a treatment plan that is right for you.
 If you do not feel comfortable seeing a therapist or counsellor, many other professionals can help, such as social workers, psychologists, and psychiatrists.
 The treatment of mental health conditions that professionals usually recommend is CBT or cognitive behavioural therapy.
 CBT can help you to change the negative thoughts and behaviours that are contributing to your depression.
 This type of therapy can be very effective in treating depression.
-If you are not sure if CBT is right for you, talk to your mental health professional about other treatment options.
+If you are not sure if CBT is right for you, talk to your mental health professional about other treatment options and look at issues from different angles.

 Take medication as prescribed